amarmer/CommaInMacro/README.md

 vector<int> v;
 ```

-One proposed solution bellow from http://stackoverflow.com/questions/13842468/comma-in-c-c-macro but it won't compile in VS 2015.
+One proposed solution bellow was from http://stackoverflow.com/questions/13842468/comma-in-c-c-macro but it won't compile in VS 2015.

 ```C++
 template<typename T> struct argument_type;